lander's posts

 On Dependency Usage in Rust

-Rust and JS aren't bad for encouraging dependency use -- your favorite language's tools just suck.
+Rust and Node aren't bad for encouraging dependency use -- your favorite language's tools just suck.

 Context